-Anglo-Saxon tribes of Britain.
+The ancestors of the name Atfield date back to the days of the Anglo-Saxon tribes of Britain.
 The name is derived from their residence in either of the places called Heathfield in Somerset or Sussex, or in one of the various settlements called Hatfield in Essex, Herefordshire, Nottinghamshire, Worcester, the East Riding of Yorkshire, or the North Riding of Yorkshire.
-The surname Atfield belongs to the large category of Anglo-Saxon habitation names, which are derived from pre-existing names for towns, villages, parishes, or farmsteads.

 Early Origins of the Atfield family